adriancorrendo/metrica/README.md

 <!-- badges: end -->

-The goal of the *metrica* package is to offer users of point-forecast models a complete toolbox with error metrics accounting for different aspects of the agreement between predicted and observed values.
+The goal of the *metrica* package is to offer users of point-forecast models a complete toolbox with a wide spectrum of error and goodness of fit metrics (+40) accounting for different aspects of the agreement between predicted and observed values.
+Also, some basic visualization functions to assess models performance (e.g. scatter with regression line; Bland-Altman plot) are provided in customizable format (ggplot).

 <img src="man/figures/metrica_logo.png" height="300" align="right"/>